Introduction to Ephesus

 You can also stop by the Ephesus Museum, which introduces some important aspects of Ephesian history and a glimpse into its incredible past.

-As we didn’t have enough time, we didn’t visit it.
+As we were on a tight schedule and didn’t have enough time, we didn’t visit it.

 As for every other historical site, if you’d like to learn in detail what life was like at Ephesus during its heyday, it is worth going on a tour with a registered guide.